tonyelhabr/nba-rapm/README.md

 # Introduction

-This command line program calculates Regressed Adjusted Plus-Minus given data in a CSV file in the same format defined by the "rapm_data.csv" file.
+This command line program calculates Regularized Adjusted Plus-Minus given data in a CSV file in the same format defined by the "rapm_data.csv" file.
 It uses R "in the back end" for processing, so the user must have R (and Rscript.exe) installed.